GAM-team/GAM/wiki/Users.md

 Use `from <EmailAddress>` to specify an alternate from address.
 Use `mailbox <EmailAddress>` if `from <EmailAddress>` specifies a group; GAM has to login as a user to be able to send a message.
 Gam gets no indication as to the status of the message delivery; the from user will get a non-delivery receipt if the message could not be sent to the `notify <EmailAddressList>`.

-By default, messages are sent as plain text, use `html` or `html true` to indicate that the message is HTML.

 ## Define schema fields
 You can set custom schema field values for users; schema fields can be scalar, a single value, or can be multivalued.